a-xitas/a-xitas/README.md

 - 📫 You can reach me at abspi@tutanota.com otherwise, send a pigeon 😄
 - ⚡ Fun facts: I always have profound issues giving up.
    When I was a kid, my favourite question was WHY?
 Followed by an answer only to hear another, WHY?
 Still is today :grin:.
 Always brush my teeth with both ands: left for the morning, and right for the evening :smile:.
 Always avoid to go under temporary structures :grimacing:.
 Always leave the burnt part of the bread to the pigeons.
 I can never feel my hands dirty that I always have to rush to clean them.
+- 💬 Favourite Quotes: <em>“If there is a solution to a problem, there is no need to worry.
+And if there is no solution, there is no need to worry.”</em> -- Dalai Lama XIV

 - THM Badges:

     .
 [Phishing](https://tryhackme.com/a.xitas/badges/phishing)  .
 [OWASP Top 10](https://tryhackme.com/a.xitas/badges/owasp-10)  .
 [Metasploitable](https://tryhackme.com/a.xitas/badges/metasploitable)  .
 [Burp'ed](https://tryhackme.com/a.xitas/badges/burped)  .
 [Intro to Web Hacking](https://tryhackme.com/a.xitas/badges/intro-to-web-hacking)  .
 [7 Day Streak](https://tryhackme.com/a.xitas/badges/7-day-streak)  .
 [30 Day Streak](https://tryhackme.com/a.xitas/badges/30-day-streak)  .
 [Pentesting Principles](https://tryhackme.com/a.xitas/badges/intro-to-pentesting)  . [cat linux.txt](https://tryhackme.com/a.xitas/badges/terminaled)  .
 [World Wide Web](https://tryhackme.com/a.xitas/badges/world-wide-web)  .
 [Webbed](https://tryhackme.com/a.xitas/badges/web-fund) .
 [Networking Nerd](https://tryhackme.com/a.xitas/badges/network-fundamentals)